 The charter is a resource which aims to help every person with dementia have the opportunity to benefit from technology appropriate to their needs.

-- To outline and encourage the implementation of high-level principles and best practice for organisations that provide services to people with dementia.
+It also outlines and encourages the implementation of high-level principles and best practices for organisations that provide services to people with dementia.

 - What people have told us about living with dementia and their thoughts on how technology could help.

-- How technology services can support people living with dementia and their family and friends, before diagnosis, after diagnosis, during a crisis and when there are other complex needs.
+- How technology services can support people living with dementia and their family and friends at all stages.

 - A range of case studies and best practice, demonstrating how technology is making a real difference to people's lives.